Hierarchical Mask-Enhanced Dual Reconstruction Network for Few-Shot Fine-Grained Image Classification: Related work

 \subsection{Attention mechanisms in few-shot learning}

 Attention mechanisms have revolutionized few-shot learning by enabling selective focus on discriminative features crucial for fine-grained recognition.
-Seminal contributions include FEAT \cite{ye2020few}, which employs Transformer-based set-to-set functions for dynamic embedding adaptation, and CTX \cite{doersch2020crosstransformers}, which identifies spatial correspondences between images through self-attention.
-The AIM method \cite{9711099} implemented attention-driven expert mixture models for selective feature activation.
-Lee et al. \cite{lee2022task} specialized attention for fine-grained tasks with TDM, introducing support and query attention modules to locate discriminative regions through task-specific channel weighting.
-Recent advancements include Yang et al. \cite{yang2024channel}, who proposed CSCAM, integrating channel and spatial dimensions to capture cross-information between support and query samples, while the research presented in \cite{10763467} extended TDM with an Instance Attention Module for intermediate feature layers.
+Seminal contributions include FEAT \citep{ye2020few}, which employs Transformer-based set-to-set functions for dynamic embedding adaptation, and CTX \citep{doersch2020crosstransformers}, which identifies spatial correspondences between images through self-attention.
+The AIM method \citep{9711099} implemented attention-driven expert mixture models for selective feature activation. \citep{lee2022task} specialized attention for fine-grained tasks with TDM, introducing support and query attention modules to locate discriminative regions through task-specific channel weighting.
+Recent advancements include \citep{yang2024channel}, who proposed CSCAM, integrating channel and spatial dimensions to capture cross-information between support and query samples, while the research presented in \citep{10763467} extended TDM with an Instance Attention Module for intermediate feature layers.
 Although these methods demonstrate significant progress, the integration of adaptive masking with Transformer-based attention across multiple network layers remains underexplored.
+HMDRN advances beyond these methods by unifying dual-layer feature reconstruction with binary mask-enhanced transformation, addressing spatial information loss, single-layer limitation, and soft-attention redundancy in a single framework for improved fine-grained discrimination.
 Our method filled this research gap by combining a mask-enhanced Transformer module with a multi-layer feature reconstruction strategy.